parul-sangwan15/SelfDrivingcar/README.md

 view image alone.
 Thus, the input of your CNN is an image and the output is the steering angle.

-You will then download back the trained model onto your lab machine so that you can run the car simulation in autonomous mode.
+Then download back the trained model onto lab machine so that you can run the car simulation in autonomous mode.